Commonwealth Railways: Central Australia Railway

-Ex-Commonwealth Railways NT class locomotives NT67 and NT76 loading a bulk wheat train at Wirrabara in 1987 on the now-abandoned Gladstone–Wilmington narrow-gauge railway line of the former South Australian Railways.
-The locomotives are badged as Australian National Railways, the entity that took over the operations of both the Commonwealth Railways and the South Australian Railways in 1975.
+The flat, barren surroundings of Bopeechee, 777 km from Port Augusta, typified most of the Central Australia Railway.
+Although the railway served as a lifeline for outback communities, for most of the route the land was insufficiently productive to generate profitable traffic.

 The Central Australia Railway extended from Port Augusta to Alice Springs.
 Work on the first section of this railway was commenced by the South Australian Railways in 1878.

-Under South Australian ownership, the railway, known as the Great Northern Railway, was extended in stages and reached Oodnadatta in 1891.
-The South Australian Government subsequently made offers to several syndicates to construct a line north from Oodnadatta to Pine Creek on the land grant system, however negotiations were unsuccessful and Oodnadatta remained the railhead.
+Under South Australian ownership, the railway, known then as the Great Northern Railway, was extended in stages and reached Oodnadatta in 1891.
+The South Australian Government subsequently made offers to several syndicates to construct a line north from Oodnadatta to Pine Creek on the land grant system.
+However, negotiations were unsuccessful and Oodnadatta remained the railhead for almost four decades.

-Like the North Australia Railway, this railway passed to Commonwealth ownership on 1 January 1911, but continued to be operated by the South Australian Railways until the Commonwealth Railways took over operations on 1 January 1926.
+Like the North Australia Railway, this railway passed to Commonwealth ownership on 1 January 1911, but continued to be operated by the South Australian Railways until the Commonwealth Railways took over on 1 January 1926.
 An extension of the railway to Alice Springs was completed in 1929.

+Stirling North to Marree railway

 In the years following World War II, large tonnages of coal were railed from Leigh Creek and heavy demands were placed on the railway.
-In many ways, the original line was inadequate; sharp curves and heavy gradients limited train loads, whilst light track and bridges restricted speeds and axle loads.
+The original line was inadequate: sharp curves and heavy gradients limited train loads, light track restricted speeds and axle loads, and floods and washaways were frequent.
 Consequently, a new standard-gauge Stirling North to Marree line was constructed and extended from Stirling North, via Telford to Marree.
-During the construction stages, and after washaways on the old line, but with the new standard-gauge line available to that point, complete trains of narrow-gauge wagons were carried (Piggyback style) to Brachina, 140 kilometres from Stirling North.
-Completed in 1957, the new line enabled much larger quantities of coal to be carried.
+During the construction stages, and after washaways on the old line, but with the new standard-gauge line available to that point, complete trains of narrow-gauge wagons were carried (piggyback style) to Brachina, 140 km from Stirling North.
+Completed in 1957, the new line enabled immensely larger quantities of coal to be carried.

 The old narrow-gauge line between Marree and Hawker was closed, but between Stirling North and Hawker it was retained and used to a limited extent for some years.
 The line between Stirling North and Hawker was closed in 1972 and the section between Stirling North and Quorn handed over to the operations of the Pichi Richi Railway.